castanan/w2v/README.md

 # Spark-based machine learning for capturing word meanings

 In this repo, you will find out how to build Word2Vec models with Twitter data.
-For an end to end tutorial on how to build models on IBM's [Data Science Experience](http://datascience.ibm.com/), please chech [this repo](https://github.com/IBMDataScience/word2vec).
+For an end to end tutorial on how to build models on IBM's [Watson Studio](http://datascience.ibm.com/), please chech [this repo](https://github.com/IBMDataScience/word2vec).

 ## Pre-reqs: install Python, numpy and Apache Spark